 Once you enter the CAN Network, you can do the following.

 CAN Network Fault Codes

 Hundreds of fault codes can be related to the BMW CAN Network.
 Below are a few examples of codes stored in the BMW CAN Network.

 - E5C4 – CID K CAN wire fault

 - FFFF – CAN SYS Communication Fault

-These fault codes will show during network analysis but will be stored in the corresponding control unit as well.
+These fault codes will show during network analysis and be stored in the corresponding control unit.

 We hope you find the BMW CAN Network Problems guide helpful.
 Check these troubleshooting and repair guides for more help on your BMW.